Effect of control procedures on the evolution of entanglement in open quantum systems: Evolution of entanglement in the presence of photonic crystals

-The evolution of entanglement for different values of $\Delta$ can be seen in the FIGS. \ref{band_delta_01}, \ref{band_delta_025}.
-The inset of the figures depict the evolution of entanglement, computed using concurrence (see appendix), for the usual case of zero band gap, while in FIGS. \ref{band_delta_01}, \ref{band_delta_025}, evolution of entanglement is shown for increasing influence of the band gap.
+We show the evolution of entanglement in $M_{pc}$ for different values of $\Delta$ in FIGS. \ref{band_delta_01}, \ref{band_delta_025}.
+The insets of the figures depict the evolution of entanglement -- computed using concurrence (see appendix \ref{concurrence}) -- for the usual case of zero band gap, while the main panels show the evolution of entanglement for increasing influence of the band gap.
 In FIG. \ref{band_delta_01}, the system is within a gap in the photonic spectrum, indicated by the negative value of $\Delta$ and hence also $\delta$, as a result of which coherence is preserved and the decay of entanglement is arrested.
 This feature is further highlighted in FIG. \ref{band_delta_025}, which is also for the case of negative $\Delta$ of higher order of magnitude than that in FIG. \ref{band_delta_01}, and as a result there is a greater persistence of entanglement.
-Thus we find that with the increase in the influence of the photonic band gap on the evolution, entanglement evolution is preserved longer.
-From Eq. (\ref{mband}), it can be seen that, following the arguments of the previous section, there is no ESD in this case, a feature corroborated by the FIGS. \ref{bandgap}.
+Thus we find that with the increase of the influence of the photonic band gap on the evolution, entanglement is preserved longer.
+From Eq. (\ref{mband}), it can be seen that, following the arguments of the previous section, there is no ESD in this case, a feature corroborated by the FIGS. \ref{bandgap} provided we choose the initial two-qubit state as a pure entangled state.
+Since the evolution of the off-diagonal elements of a single-qubit density operator is governed by $c(t)$, the behaviour of the dynamics of coherence is similar to the entanglement dynamics.

+Apart from these, Fig. \ref{bandgap} shows another interesting phenomenon -- the temporally damped oscillations in the entanglement.
+This phenomenon is a signature of the emergence of non-Markovian characteristics in the evolution and implies that the action of detuning changes the character of the dynamics itself, turning it non-Markovian from a Markovian one.